dipinpdinesh/Bulldozer_Salesforecasting/README.md

 This data set deals with Sales forecasting for a product, By analyzing the past sales and conditions to predict future sale.

 Topics Covered :

-Dealing with NAN and Empty Data set
+Dealing with NAN and Empty Data sets

-Decision Tree & Random Forest regresson
+Decision Tree & Random Forest regression

 Data Splitting